 You’ve heard the downtime horror stories.
 You’ve seen the statistics from major research firms like Gartner, which found that businesses lose an average of $5,600 every minute they can’t access their mission-critical data and systems.
 You know your organization needs a plan for disaster recovery.
 It’s the only way to be confident that if an incident ever takes your IT infrastructure offline — a power outage, a cyberattack, an employee’s innocent mistake — your staff can quickly regroup, restore your systems, and resume business operations.
+So, are you testing your DRaaS solution?

 But whichever of the many DR options you choose, including Disaster-Recovery-as-a-Service, you’ll need to put it to the test.
 Just because you’ve deployed a disaster recovery environment doesn’t mean it will work when you need it most.
 Here are a few reasons you should periodically test your DR environment.